research-software-directory/research-software-directory/README.md

 - `submittedTo: journal`

 #### Report
-Scientific output that has not been peer reviewed.
+If you have scientific output that has not been peer reviewed, use `Item Type` `Report`.
 For instance: reports, white papers, etc.

 If available, add the DOI to the `Extra` field.

 #### Thesis
-PhD, Master, or Bachelor thesis.
+A PhD, Master, or Bachelor thesis.
 Set `Item Type` to `Thesis` and fill in `Bachelor`, `Master`, `PhD` in the `Type` field.
 If relevant, enter `Supervisor:` and or `Promotor:` `Co-promotor:` with the apropriate name to the `Extra` field.